Other-University Related Centers

 Small Business Development Center

-Sandra F. Holsonback, Ph.D., director; Mary Beth Zingone, associate director; Kim Edwards, B.S.Ed., program director, Financing Assistance Program; David Dunn, B.S., program director, Government Marketing Assistance Program; Cora Landis, program director, Lexnet; Christine Cleaver, B.S., program director, South Bethlehem Assistance Program. (www.lehigh.edu/sbdc)
+Sandra F. Holsonback, Ph.D., director; Robert Mineo B.S., MBA, program director, Financing Assistance Program; David Dunn, B.S., program director, Government Marketing Assistance Program; Cora Landis, program director, Lexnet; Christine Cleaver, B.S., program director, South Bethlehem Assistance Program. (www.lehigh.edu/sbdc); Mary Beth Zingone, Consultant.

 Established in 1978, the SBDC provides general management assistance to over 1,000 entrepreneurs and small businesses per year in the Lehigh Valley and surrounding areas.
 Primary funding for this program comes from major grants from the U.S. Small Business Administration and the Commonwealth of Pennsylvania.